How to add website preview thumbnails to your link directory with a screenshot API

 Once you get the basic version working, you'll run into a few edge cases.
 Here's how to deal with them:

 Cookie banners blocking the page.
 A lot of European websites show a full-screen GDPR popup that covers the actual content.
-ScreenshotRun supports a
+Most screenshot APIs expose a

 Thumbnail freshness.
 Website designs change over time.
 A thumbnail from six months ago might look nothing like the current site.
 Set up a simple cron job or scheduled task that deletes cached files older than 30 days (or 7 days for directories where freshness matters).
 The